 - Singularity: To the extent possible, there should be no overlap between the goals of the core projects and artifacts created by them

-The following relate to the choice of projects, assignments of tasks and delivery of code.
+The following relates to the choice of projects, assignments of tasks and delivery of code.

 - Simultaneous Release: The TSC is responsible for organizing a simultaneous release of appropriate OpenDaylight Projects at regular intervals.